 Each one of the issues here by themselves would qualify for a regular policy.
 Someone 6’1 350 might be able to get approved for a policy, barring no health issues.
 A Diabetic or someone with sleep apnea can get approved as well, the issue here was multiple conditions combined, which would cause a decline for a regular policy and requires us to look at a high risk life insurance policy, or graded benefit policy.

 If you would like a quote for coverage fill out our quote form below and we can discuss your specific situation.
+I know that shopping for life insurance can be difficult, but that’s why we are here to help.
+It’s our mission to help you find the perfect life insurance plan to meet your needs.

 Latest posts by Liran Hirschkorn (see all)